grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/doubledollar--options--.md

 </Blockquote>

-The method finds an element matching the specified selector within the page.
-If no elements match the selector, the return value resolves to `null`.
-To wait for an element on the page, use [locator.waitFor([options])](/javascript-api/k6-experimental/browser/locator/waitfor/).
+The method finds all elements matching the specified selector within the page.
+If no elements match the selector, the return value resolves to `[]`.

 ### Example